tomas/needle/README.md

  - `compressed`: Whether to ask for a deflated or gzipped response or not.
 Defaults to `false`.
  - `timeout`: Returns error if response takes more than X. Defaults to `10000` (10 secs).
  - `multipart`: Enables multipart/form-data encoding.
 Defaults to `false`.
- - `username`: For http auth.
+ - `username`: For HTTP basic auth.
- - `password`: For http auth.
-Both are required of course.
+ - `password`: For HTTP basic auth.
+Requires username to be passed, obviously.
  - `parse`: Whether to parse XML or JSON response bodies automagically.
 Defaults to `true`.
  - `proxy`: Sends request via HTTP proxy.
-Eg. `proxy: 'http://proxy.server.com:3128'}`
+Eg. `proxy: 'http://proxy.server.com:3128'`

 Examples
 --------